hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 ## Requirements

 Stop all Terraform operations involving the state files before migrating them.
+This may involve locking or deleting CI jobs, restricting access to the state backend, or communicating with other teams.
 You should also only migrate state files into Terraform Cloud workspaces that have never performed a run.

 ## CLI Migration